0day-ci/linux/Documentation/admin-guide/cgroup-v2.rst

 	It accepts only the following input values when written to.

 	  ========	================================
-	  "root"	a partition root
-	  "member"	a non-root member of a partition
+	  "member"	Non-root member of a partition
+	  "root"	Partition root
+	  "root-nolb"	Partition root with no load balancing
 	  ========	================================

 	When set to be a partition root, the current cgroup is the